AbdallaAlhag/Blogger/README.md

     ✅ Create individual article pages
-    ✅ Work on comments section components for article pages ✅ Create comment MVC that attaches comments to posts id
+    ✅ Work on comments section components for article pages ✅ Create comment MVC that attaches comments to posts id ❌ Link sign up and login to redirect to the private client and logout redirects to public client ❌ Create auth and login/signup pages
+        ❌ Implement passport to authenticate users
+        ❌ Use JWT for auth

+    ❌ Create Post blog page
+    ❌ Allow users to edit their own posts

 # Monorepop set up: